-50 Things You Didn't Know About the Founding Fathers
+50 Surprising Facts About America's Founding Fathers

 George Washington.
 Alexander Hamilton.
 Benjamin Franklin.
 John Adams.
 These men and several more continue to stand as some of the most influential figures of the United States of America, drafting the Declaration of Independence and helping to define the ideology and ambition of the free world.